 Create a Retirement Plan

-For your retirement plan to guide you to move forward, you must take into account the following numbers:
+However, creating a retirement plan can be complicated if you don’t know how to begin.
+Thus, for your retirement plan to guide you to move forward, you must take into account the following numbers:

 - The number of years that you will rely on retirement savings